Living Well: Emotional Support Matters

 Living Well logo

-Those with long-term health conditions, such as cancer, diabetes, and sensory impairment, are more likely to experience mental health problems, including anxiety, stress, and depression.
-The mental health challenges inflicted by the pandemic, lockdown and social distancing rules have been difficult.
-In addition to this, managing a health condition places even more pressure on people.
-With reduced access to health and social care services and networks throughout lockdowns, many were left to deal with emotional distress alone.
+People living with long-term health conditions, such as cancer, diabetes, and sensory impairment, are more likely to experience mental health problems, including anxiety, stress, and depression.
+The Covid-19 pandemic further exacerbated this and, with reduced access to health and social care services and networks throughout lockdowns, many were left to deal with emotional distress alone.

 In August 2020, 49% of the general population felt anxious or worried due to COVID-19, compared to 63% of people living with a long-term physical health condition.

-Living Well partners have worked hard to build learning acquired through training and peer networking into their service provision, and to increase impact by cascading training through their organisations:
+Living Well partners built learning acquired through training and peer networking into their service provision, and strived to increase impact by cascading training through their organisations:

 - MS Argyll